 We start our first day with a morning meeting.
 For our greeting, we go around the circle and say our names.
 Then I share about myself and my family and talk about all the fun we will have in our classroom.
 Then we do read our first morning message!

 For more morning meeting message ideas and greetings, check out these resources:

-Following the morning meeting, learn our morning songs.
+Following the morning meeting, we learn our morning songs.
 These are the songs we sing every morning until about October or November when we replace the alphabet songs with sight word songs.
 We sing each song two or three times so we can practice.
-After a week of learning these songs, we add an additional alphabet song.

 A Beautiful Day By Jack Hartmann